ps2/subg_rfspy/Readme.md

     P1.5 - RT / SCK
     P1.6 - TX / MOSI
     P1.7 - RX / MISO

-# Radio Frequency Selection

-This code defaults to building firmware that works with US-based pumps.
-If your pump model number ends with 'WW' then you need a 'WorldWide' firmware:

-    make -f Makefile.uart1_alt2 RADIO_LOCALE=WW

 # cc111x UART1_alt2 connected to the Intel Edison UART_1